 For the Santa Fe Opera Apprentice Program Professor Siena has directed scenes from “Lohengrin,” “Carmen” and “Don Carlo.”
 More recently he directed “L’Elisir d’Amore” for the Pacific Opera Institute and the Bear Valley Music Festival.

-Here at the University of Illinois Jerold Siena completely revamped the opera training program, creating the Opera Studio, which is now in the able hands of Professors Herrera and Harris.
+Here at the University of Illinois Jerold Siena completely revamped the opera training program, creating the Opera Studio, which is now part of Lyric Theatre. .
 In addition to his staging of Hugo Wolf’s “Italienisches Liederbuch” professor Siena is remembered for his recent production of “Il Barbiere di Siviglia”, his moving production of “Madama Butterfly” and the “Jerry Hadley Memorial Concert” which he conceived and directed, conducted by Eduardo Diazmunoz, with the participation of Siena’s operatic colleagues, Frederica von Stade, Elizabeth Futral, Thomas Hampson, Samuel Ramey and Richard Leech.

 How do you get from Champaign/Urbana to the stage of the Metropolitan Opera?
 The old joke says: "practice, man, practice!"
 I believe that serious vocal study demands an understanding of all the elements and influences that are contained in the music that we sing.
 The first element is, of course, a flawless vocal technique, one that insures vocal health, longevity, and the ability to express the most subtle and also the most dramatic meanings of a song or aria.
 Each piece contains within it not only the notes on the page, but the meaning behind the music, within its proper historical and stylistic context and expressed with idiomatic diction and a complete understanding of the text and/or operatic character portrayed.
 Our goal is ultimately a performance in which the singer seems to have written the music himself, a spontaneous outpouring of soul and intellect which inspires audience members to a new awareness of their humanity and their place in the world.